© Harricana par Mariouche

 Ça va de soi is a shrine to small sweaters, graceful and sensual dresses, textured skirts and knitted cardigans made with ultra-fine Super 160 merino wool.
 It's style with a featherweight feel!

-Prints designed in-house, timeless cuts and relaxed femininity are the trademark of Eve Gravel, which is celebrating its 15th year.
+Prints designed in-house, timeless cuts and relaxed femininity are the trademark of Eve Gravel, one of Montréal’s most beloved designers..
 All the collections are designed and produced in Montréal.

 Mélissa Nepton's collections are comfortable yet daring, embodying fluidity, sensuality and femininity.
 They're the very essence of casual chic.